-I am a Teaching Fellow for two courses at LSE:
+In 2020-21 I am a Teaching Fellow for the following course at LSE:

 PP454 Development Economics (MPA), led by Professors Robin Burgess & Gharad Bryan

 My office hours are held weekly on Fridays, 12-1pm, in 32L.1.30.
 In the past I have taught EC307 Development Economics (UG), led by Professors Oriana Bandiera & Robin Burgess.

 To study development is to study why societies flourish.
 As a collective, our species has made unimaginable progress: we have defied every frontier and trounced the limits of the possible.
 We now know this has not come without costs to our planet, but there is little to suggest that we have reached our final frontier.

 The story of our species is not a story felt equally across our world.
 Poverty, inequality, and conflict rattle much of the globe.
 What sets one society on a path of success, but another on a path of failure?
 Is it fortune, force, or foresight?
 Are these differences etched and hard to remove, or are they mutable?
 Can we, with precision, identify the forces that release growth and development upon the world?
 Or is reality more muddied, a mess of complex interactions difficult to disentangle, rendering such exercises futile?

 Development economics, as a discipline, is flourishing.
 It uses a combination of tools - historical, theoretical, and empirical - to find answers to some of the above questions.
 Much remains to be done and to be learned, yet one aspect is clear: development lies at the heart of economics itself, asking and answering some of the most fundamental questions our discipline has posed in its short history.

 I often get asked about further notes, career advice, PhD programs, and interesting books.
 Below is a scattered set of resources.
 Over time I will add some more of my own thoughts regarding pursuing a career in development.